Teacher stands with two students at a whiteboard and explains a diagram

 Nassim, cohort 2022/2023

-• Interest in current conflicts and peace processes and the relevant actors
+• Strong interest in current conflicts and peace processes and the relevant actors

 • Interest in the challenges facing peace and conflict research in the face of escalating violence and systemic crises

-• Enjoy getting to know the work in research, politics or NGOs as part of an internship
+• Ability to work in research, politics, NGOs, and other organizations as part of an internship

 • Interest in practical learning: internship, learning practical skills for everyday work, practical guidance for carrying out your own research projects

-• Motivation to focus independently, e.g. on migration, security policy, political economy, in advanced methods seminars and language courses.
+• Motivation to set your own focus, e.g., on migration, security policy, political economy, advanced methods or language courses.

-• Successful completion of an undergraduate degree in social sciences or political science & knowledge of English (at least B2)
+• Successful completion of an undergraduate degree in social/political sciences or related disciplines (at least 30 ECTS in relevant subjects) & English skills (at least B2)

 • Career opportunities in international organizations and non-governmental organizations at home and abroad

-• Qualified preparation for a career in national or international project work in conflict regions
+• Qualified preparation for a career in national or international project work in conflict as well as post-conflict regions

-• Our alumni work in universities, research institutes, international NGOs, refugee aid and the public sector
+• Our alumni work at universities, research institutes, international NGOs, refugee aid organizations, and in the public service of various countries

 • Easy access to lecturers at the Institute of Social Sciences